ashedd4153/france-honeymoon-itinerary/loire-valley.md

 # Loire Valley
-**2 Nights · July 26–28**
+**2 Nights · July 25–27**

 ## Overview

 The Loire Valley is France's garden, famous for its stunning Renaissance châteaux and exceptional wines.
-A perfect overnight stop between the Basque coast and Paris.
+A perfect overnight stop between Versailles and Bordeaux.

 ## 🏰 Pacing Decision: 1 Night vs. 2 Nights?
 *You asked to let the activities drive the time.
 Here is the trade-off:*